By: Author John Cunningham. Published: 2022/09/02 at 6:32 pm

 What is engine flooding?
 As you likely know, flooding is when the engine’s cylinder fills with gas due to tilting the machine the wrong way.
 Generally, an engine should be tilted with the carburetor side facing upwards.
 That said, snow blowers are best tilted forward with the handlebars facing upwards.

 When the engine floods, it causes two issues: foul the spark plug and causes hydro locking.

 What is plug fouling?
-It’s when the spark plug becomes saturated with gas and prevents the plug from sparking; no spark means no start.
+It’s when the spark plug becomes saturated with gas or oil, preventing it from sparking; no spark means no start.